 Lately you have learned a lot about minimalism.
-Did this affect your view on toys and stuff for Ella?
+Did this affect your view of toys and stuff for Ella?
 What is your philosophy now on stuff for Ella?

-Yes it did.
-Although my natural behavior is to spoil Ella as much as possible, I know I won’t set the right example by doing so.
+Yes, it did.
+Although my natural behaviour is to spoil Ella as much as possible, I know I won’t set the right example by doing so.
 A psychologist last told me that it’s best if you just have 8 toys for your child to play with at a time.
-Otherwise they’ll be distracted all the time.
-Since then I try to have around 10 toys for Ella to choose from and the rest is ‘hidden’ in a cupboard (of which she knows of it’s existence by now…)
+Otherwise, they’ll be distracted all the time.
+Since then I try to have around 10 toys for Ella to choose from and the rest is ‘hidden’ in a cupboard (of which she knows of its existence by now…)

 What is important to you interior-wise when it comes to creating a home?

 I do believe in a baby proof house.
 Although you can’t babyproof everything.
 I started with locks on the cupboards but they broke and I didn’t replace them.
 We’re also planning to have a Christmas tree this year and at first I was doubting whether or not I should decorate it with glass Christmas balls but I decided I will do so and teach Ella not to pull on them too hard.
 Jop And I have a plastic sheet under her chair where she eats so it doesn’t matter if she spills her food on the floor.